gvcgo/gvc/Readme.md

 ### Note that:

 All download urls are customed for speeding-up in China by default.
-However, you can also custom your own download urls in gvc's config file at your convenience.
-The config file is likely to be ${Your-home-dir}/.gvc/backup/gvc-config.json.
+However, you can also <b>custom your own download urls</b> in gvc's config file at your convenience.
+The config file is likely to be <b>${Your-home-dir}/.gvc/backup/gvc-config.json</b>.
 Once you have found the file, you will know how to modify it.

-Of course, you can also use "g config show" to show the config file path after the installation of gvc.
+Of course, you can also use <b>"g config show"</b> to show the config file path after the installation of gvc.

 ### Features
 <table>